 (1) Sustaining capital expenditures are defined those expenditures which do not increase annual gold ounce production and excludes certain expenditures at the Company's operations which are deemed expansionary in nature.
 Capital expenditures include unpaid capital expenditures incurred in the period.

-The following table reconciles sustaining capital expenditures to the Company's total additions as reported in the consolidated statements of cash flows for the three months and years ended December 31, 2023 and 2022:
+The following table reconciles sustaining capital expenditures to the Company's total additions as reported in the consolidated statements of cash flows for the three months ended March 31, 2024 and 2023: